Working with Young People

 - The Gillick principle in therapeutic work

-NB: This workshop will not cover GDPR and data protection in detail, but looks at broad principles of welfare, participation and autonomy in therapy with CYP.
+This workshop looks at broad principles of welfare, participation and autonomy in therapy with CYP.

 Gender / Sexual Identities and Intersectionality